larryclaman/privateaks/README.md

       ```

 7. Install the Self Hosted GitHub Runner agent by following the steps on [this page](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/adding-self-hosted-runners)
-   - Follow the steps to add a self-hosted agent to a repository
+   - Follow the steps to described on the install page add a self-hosted agent to a repository
-   - Addtionally install the runner as a service (see https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service)
+   - Addtionally, you must configure the agent to run as a service:  https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service